Breast Cancer Multiparameter Gene Expression Tests 3

 - For newly diagnosed patients who have Stage I or II breast cancer that is estrogen receptor positive and has not spread to the lymph nodes

-- Used to predict the risk of recurrence in patients treated with tamoxifen and assesses the benefit of other chemotherapy regimens (i.e., CMF, methotrexate/5-fluorouraci/leucovorin)
+- Used to predict the risk of recurrence in patients treated with tamoxifen and assesses the benefit of other chemotherapy regimens (i.e., CMF, methotrexate/5-fluorouraci/leucovorin); some women with low or intermediate risk scores may be able to forego chemotherapy.

-- Included in the American Society of Clinical Oncology (ASCO) 2007 Update (Recommendations for the Use of Tumor Markers in Breast Cancer), in guidelines from the National Comprehensive Cancer Network (NCCN), and is addressed by the National Breast Cancer Coalition (NBCC)
+- Included in the American Society of Clinical Oncology (ASCO) guidelines, in guidelines from the National Comprehensive Cancer Network (NCCN), and is addressed by the National Breast Cancer Coalition (NBCC)

 - Commercially available from one laboratory

-Clinical trials are currently underway to address the use of these assays:
+Clinical trials are continuing to address the use of gene expression tests:

-- The TAILORx (Trial Assigning Individualized Options for Treatment) trial is comparing adjuvant hormonal therapy with adjuvant chemohormonal therapy in women with an Oncotype DX intermediate risk Recurrence Score.
+- The TAILORx (Trial Assigning Individualized Options for Treatment) trial is comparing adjuvant hormonal therapy with adjuvant combination of chemo and hormonal therapy in women with an Oncotype DX intermediate risk Recurrence Score.

 - The RxPONDER (Rx for Positive Node, Endocrine Responsive Breast Cancer) is designed to confirm that breast cancer that is ER-positive and has spread to a lymph node (node-positive) can be successfully treated with hormonal therapy with or without chemotherapy based on the Oncotype DX risk scores.